 The natural oils in the wood give it the highest rating for resistance against insects, especially termites.
 It is also naturally resistant to rot and decay, like mold and fungus.
 It holds up under extreme traffic and heavy use, and resists scratches and slivers.
 Ipe features a class A fire rating, which is the same rating as concrete and steel.

-It has a natural rich color of brown with some pieces displaying red and amber hues.
+It has a naturally rich color of brown, with some pieces displaying red and amber hues.
 Nothing keeps its integrity or lasts as long as Ipe decking.
 It has been known to last up to 75+ years without preservatives.
-Not only will your Ipe deck easily stand up to harsh climates, it will do so with minimal maintenance.
-Because of these factors, majority people across the world consistently use Ipe wood in many of their decking projects.
+Not only will your Ipe deck easily stand up to harsh climates, but it will also do so with minimal maintenance.
+Because of these factors, the majority of people across the world consistently use Ipe wood in many of their decking projects.
 These qualities make Ipe the ideal choice for decking.